PascalSchmidt-hub/Databases_project/README.md

 # Databases_project
-Project in databases by Pascal Schmidt, Philip Becht and Simon Wrigg
+Project in databases by Pascal Schmidt, Philipp Becht and Simon Wrigg